googlecodelabs/migrate-python2-appengine/step2-flask-cloudndb-py3/README.md

   script: auto
 ```

 An additional improvement you can make is to get rid of the `handlers:` section altogether (especially since `script: auto` is the only accepted directive regardless of URL path) and replace it with an `entrypoint:` directive.
-In Gen1, handlers were necessary to help route requests to your app, but in Gen2, routing is the responsibility of the web framework, not as an App Engine configuration.
+In Gen1, handlers were necessary to help route requests to your app, but Gen2 requires routing be done by the web framework, not as an App Engine configuration.

-TODO

 If you do that, you're `app.yaml` may look like the following (assuming there is a "main" function in your `main.py` which we not have in ours until Step 4):